August 28, 2024

 Once the CAD design is complete, it is converted into a series of instructions for the CNC machine, known as “G-code,” using CAM software.

-This is because the machine itself cannot understand the 3D shape on the drawing, but it can understand a series of simple instructions that, when followed, can print the 3D shape we want.
+The machine cannot understand the 3D shape on the drawing, but it can follow simple instructions to print the desired shape.

-G-code contains information such as when and where the machine tools should move, how fast they should run, etc. The CNC machine guides the machine according to the instructions of the G-code so that it can remove material from the appropriate part to make the workpiece.
+G-code contains information such as when and where the machine tools should move, how fast they should run, etc. CNC machine follows G-code instructions to remove material and shape the workpiece.

 After that, you can follow this procedure repeatedly to produce parts in batches.